The geometry of ranked symplectic matroids: Preliminaries and basic properties

-To finish the discussion, we note that there is no good way to define connectedness for ranked symplectic matroids as being a ranked symplectic matroid is not closed under taking direct sum (and in the same way their lattices are not closed under taking direct product).
+To finish the discussion, we note that there is no good way to define connectedness for ranked symplectic matroids, as being a ranked symplectic matroid is not closed under taking direct sum (and in the same way their lattices are not closed under taking direct product).
 Take, for example, the two ranked symplectic matroids $\mathcal{S}_1=\left\{\left\{1,2^*\right\},\left\{1^*,2\right\},\left\{1^*,2^*\right\}\right\}$ and $\mathcal{S}_2=\left\{\left\{3\right\},\left\{3^*\right\}\right\}$.
 We do not have $\mathcal{S}_1\oplus \mathcal{S}_2$ a ranked symplectic matroid.
-Moreover, we can see from Lemma [2.10] that the direct sum of enveloping matroids is never an enveloping matroid.
+Moreover, we can see from Lemma \ref{Lemma5} that the direct sum of enveloping matroids is never an enveloping matroid.

-\section{The möbius function of a ranked symplectic matroid}
+\section{The Möbius function of a ranked symplectic matroid}

-One of the main tools of understanding the structure of a poset is its Möbius function; it is even more important in the case of shellable posets as it is then equal to the dimension of the homology of its order complex.
+One of the main tools of understanding the structure of a poset is its Möbius function; it is even more important in the case of shellable posets, as it is then equal to the dimension of the homology of its order complex.
+We refer the reader to \cite{[16]} for further details on the theory of shellable posets.\\

+We begin by introducing the Möbius function of a finite poset, together with the properties required for our discussion.
+Proofs and additional details can be found in \cite{[17]}.